webiny/docs.webiny.com/docs/deep-dive/architecture/security-service.md

 2. The request is sent to the **(F) Cognito** for the verification of user credentials.

     > By default Webiny uses Cognito as the user pool and authentication service.
-In case you want to intergrate any other service, that is possible by creating a new security plugin.
+In case you want to integrate any other service, that is possible by creating a new security plugin.
 Please open an issue on our [GitHub](https://github.com/webiny/webiny-js) and we'll provide you with the steps and required know-how.

 3. If the credentials are valid, **(F) Cognito** returns a Cognito token back to the client.